KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 Further information for other distributions can be found [here](/docs/getting-started/building/help-dependencies).

-If you wish to build Kirigami with Qt6, this is currently not possible with only distribution packages on Linux.
-You will need to resort to [kdesrc-build](#kdesrc-build) instead.
+If you wish to build Kirigami with Qt6, it is recommended to use [kdesrc-build](#kdesrc-build) instead, especially for Linux installations using Plasma 5.

 ### Building Kirigami with kdesrc-build {#kdesrc-build}